 The visit of the Louvre will revolve around the major works then we will move away from the crowd to finish in the Richelieu wing through Sully wing which has the quietness that is expected in a museum.
 We will see the Greek and Roman antiques, the French and Italian paintings as well as some rooms of the former royal palace of the Louvre.
 We will have the opportunity to see some Egyptian and Oriental antiquities (Mesopotamian rooms) as well as French sculptures.

 What we will necessarily see:

-The Mona Lisa, Venus of Milo, winged Victory of Samothrace, coronation of Napoleon, wedding of Cana (attention these two works will not be visible in 2019), the Freedom guiding the people, gallery of Apollo, the medieval Louvre , the great Sphinx of Tanis, the grande gallery.
+The Mona Lisa, Venus of Milo, winged Victory of Samothrace, coronation of Napoleon, wedding of Cana, the Liberty guiding the people, gallery of Apollo, the medieval Louvre , the great Sphinx of Tanis, the grande gallery.